meyer-lab/cellcommunication-Pf2/docs/source/quickstart.rst

 **What this function does:**

-1. Performs RISE decomposition on gene expression data separately for each condition
+1. Performs RISE decomposition on the scRNA-seq data
-2. Projects cells onto the RISE factors to get low-dimensional representations
+2. Projects cells into cell eigen-states using the projection matrices solved by RISE
 3. Computes communication scores between all sender-receiver cell state pairs for each ligand-receptor pair
 4. Creates a 4D interaction tensor: (conditions × sender states × receiver states × LR pairs)
 5. Decomposes this tensor using CP decomposition to identify major communication patterns